Agricultural Literacy Curriculum Matrix

 - Place several worms on the tray.

 - Allow 5-10 minutes for students to observe the worms’ behaviors.
 Have the students record their observations with an explanation for the worms’ behaviors.

 - The day before this activity, place several slightly damp paper towels in a freezer.
 Place layers of waxed paper in between the damp paper towels for easy separation.

 - Prior to this activity, slightly moisten several paper towels and leave them at room temperature.

 - Just before this activity, place several slightly damp paper towels in a microwave to heat them.

-- Have students predict how the worms will react to a cold surface, a room-temperature surface and a hot surface and then justify their predictions.
+- Have the students predict how the worms will react to a cold surface, a room-temperature surface, and a hot surface and then justify their predictions.

 - Give each group a tray and a cold, a hot, and a room-temperature paper towel.

 - Place several worms on each paper towel.